August 17, 2017

 Mr Hutcheon said traditionally rural men had regarded themselves as stoic and hardworking, and were reluctant to ask for help.

 “Although the younger generation are more aware of the support services available they appear to be more affected than the older generation,’’ he said.

 “The greater focus on mental health awareness by sporting clubs is certainly helping.

 “We have had a few young staff who have struggled with anxiety and depression – it is important to talk and check on your mates, ask them if they are okay.

-“At the field days, we will have information packs from beyondblue and for every order taken for a chaser bin during the field days from August 16 to September 30, we will donate $1000 to the cause,’’ he said.
+“At the field days, we will have information packs and for every order taken for a chaser bin during the field days from August 16 to September 30, we will donate $1000 to the cause,’’ he said.

 “The idea was driven by our employees and we were happy as a company to help.’’